Oculus Rift: Development Kit 2

-Oculus began shipping Development Kit 2 (DK2) in July 2014.
+Oculus began shipping Oculus Rift DK2 (Development Kit 2) in July 2014.
 This is a small refinement of the "Crystal Cove" prototype, featuring several key improvements over the first development kit, such as having a higher-resolution (960×1080 per eye) low-persistence OLED display, higher refresh rate of 75 Hz, positional tracking, a detachable cable, and the omission of the need for the external control box.

 A teardown of DK2 revealed that it incorporates a modified Samsung Galaxy Note 3 smartphone display, including the front panel from the device itself.

 In February 2015, Oculus announced that over 100,000 DK2 units had been shipped up until that point.

 Crescent Bay prototype

 In September 2014, Oculus once again presented an updated version of the Rift, codenamed Crescent Bay.
 This version has a greater resolution than the DK2, a lower weight, built-in audio, and 360-degree tracking thanks to the presence of tracking LEDs in the back of the headset.
 Oculus has also licensed software library RealSpace3D, which is expected to provide the Rift with HRTF and reverb algorithms.
 During a panel at SXSW 2015, titled "Explore the Future of VR", it was publicly announced for the first time that the prototype uses two screens instead of one as previously thought.